zaladmander/Paint-App/README.md

 - As a user, I want to be able to open another photo to edit without having to close the entire program.

-- As a user, I want to tell the program where to pull my photos from.
+- As a user, I want to add photos to edit or tell the program where to pull my photos from.